MountainGray/advent/README.md

 ## Advent 2021 is currently live

 Solutions may not be polished yet.
-I am currently solving them in Python for speed, then julia for fun
+I am currently solving them in Python for speed, then julia/go/javascript/elixr for fun

 ## Highlights